Johns Creek is located in District 1 of Fulton County, which provides a number of services to our residents:

 Fulton County is governed by a 7-member Board of Commissioners, which establishes policies for the health and welfare of county residents; adopts an annual budget for county government operations; authorizes bond referenda; and enacts plans for county growth and development.

-Five commissioners are elected by geographic district and two are elected countywide, including the chairman.
+Six commissioners are elected by geographic district and the chairman is elected countywide.
 Johns Creek is part of District 1, which is located in northeast Fulton and includes Johns Creek and portions of the cities of Alpharetta, Roswell and Sandy Springs east of Georgia 400.

 Phone: 404-612-8213 or 404-612-1792

-Fulton County Animal Services, managed by Barking Hound Village Foundation, provides animal care and control to Johns Creek.
+Fulton County Animal Services, managed by LifeLine Animal Project, provides animal care and control to Johns Creek.
 It investigates cruelty and neglect and picks up stray or lost animals.
 It also shelters and cares for animals at its headquarters at 860 Marietta Boulevard in Atlanta.